schneidergithub/devop-tools/example/example_user_story.md

 User Story: Runs a security scan on the full history of GitHub organizations.

-History Scanning
+Git Full-History Scanning

 📌 Summary

 Automate full security scanning of a GitHub organization, including the complete commit history of every repository, to detect leaked secrets and sensitive data using industry-standard tools.

-📝 Description
+📝 Description Context
-Context

 Organizations often accidentally commit secrets (API keys, credentials, tokens, private keys) into their repositories.
 Even if later removed, they remain in git history.
 We need a solution that scans every repo in an org, including all historical commits, and produces auditable reports.
 Goal